There is a saying, “without a vision, people perish”.

 We started by resetting our values, which are summed up in six simple words: Courage, Compassion, Integrity, Humility and Faith.
 Five words are a big improvement on 22 words, and the good news is that the six words say more than the 22 words did.

 Vision was a big challenge.
 Previously, the Dads4Kids Mission / Vision was back to front.
 The vision was the mission and the mission was the vision, and yet the vision was not the big hairy audacious goal it needed to be.
 Now it is!

-Dads4Kids Mission then elucidates how we are going to achieve that
+The Dads4Kids Mission then elucidates how we are going to achieve that goal/vision.

 The good news is that you and your family can create your own Vision, Mission, Values Statement.
 Start talking around the table about your goals and your family’s goals, as Brian Tracy says, and begin to change your family’s attitude to goals.

-your family’s goals on your fridge and watch your family thrive
+Stick your family’s goals on your fridge and watch your family thrive throughout the process.

 Yours for thriving families,

 PS: Make sure you register for the upcoming Dads4Kids Family Success Webinar, 8PM AEST Thursday 20 June 2019.